neverendingsupport/nes-struts1-test-app/README.md

 4. Run the Docker container `docker run --rm -p 8080:8080 nes-struts1-test-app`
 5. Open the browser and navigate to `http://localhost:8080/struts-cookbook-1.3.10/`

+# Next Steps

+When you are ready to upgrade to the fully supported version of the HeroDevs Never Ending Support for Struts 1.3, please reach out to us at [HeroDevs](https://www.herodevs.com/).
+You will need to modify the `settings.xml` or `gradle.properties` to include your credentials.
+After that, check out the `nes` branch in this repository for the specific version changes.

 # Additional Information

 HeroDevs offers Never Ending Support for a [number of products](https://www.herodevs.com/support).